sigigrau/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

-We load the data and display the structure of the object.
+First, we load the data:

 ```r